dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-cli.md

 `PROVIDER`

-Used only with the `clean` command.
-The name of the provider whose cache is to be cleaned.
+Only used with the `clean` command.
+Specifies the provider cache to clean.
 Valid values include:

 [!INCLUDE [LibMan provider names](../../includes/libman-cli/provider-names.md)]

 ### Options

-The following options can be appended to the `libman cache` command:
+The following options are available for the `libman cache` command:

 * `--files`